Snippets from my day at a Valrhona Chocolate Workshop, where I got to taste and create with l’Ecole Valrhona Pastry Chef, Sarah Tibbetts!

 Illanka makes another appearance in this plated dessert called Japanese Maple.
 This chocolate goes extremely well with black fruit and is paired here with maple-poached black fruits, piped dollops of Illanka Namelaka all anchored by mini financiers.

 Top right is a simple Itakuja 55% ganache sandwiched between slivers of chocolate shards, that delivers a passion fruit flavour punch that is on point!
+The secret, we made a water ganache.
+Using water instead of cream allows the flavours in the chocolate to shine and produces a light, silky texture.

 Below that is the plated Barbados Brûlée – an Orelys 32% brûlée, anchored by a gluten-free sable, topped with an orange sauce.
 The photo does it no justice.
 Fantastic!